 This is stick to teeth well😨

 “Mekabu (めかぶ)” means “Wakame roots” This appearance is a slimy, but the texture is crispy.

 We eat this with rice or snacks like Natto(納豆) .

 “Hijiki” is a kind of brown algae.
 This is said to increase hair and keep the color beautiful.
 So we often eat them as a side dish of the deli food.

 The Latin name is Kjellmaniella…I do not know😅

 We eat it into soup, tofu, or egg dishes.
-Or, Wrapping as instead of Nori to Onigiri(rice ball) .
+Or, Wrapping as instead of Nori to Onigiri.

-Do you know why Japanese people have the lowest obesity rates(only 3%) and longevity in the world?
+Do you know why Japanese people have the lowest obesity rates(less than 3%) and longevity in the world?

-One of the reasons is said to eat seaweeds.
+One of the reason is said to eat seaweeds.